Lightning-AI/pytorch-lightning/docs/source-fabric/api/wrappers.rst

     # ERROR: Calling another method that calls forward indirectly
     output = model.generate()

-Fabric produces an error here informing the user about incorrect usage because this is normally not allowed in PyTorch and could potentially lead to silent correctness bugs.
+Fabric produces an error there informing the user about incorrect usage because this is normally not allowed in PyTorch and could potentially lead to silent correctness bugs.
-If you want to use such methods, you need to mark them explicitly with `.mark_forward_method()` so that Fabric can do some rerouting behind the scenes for you to do the right thing:
+If you want to use such methods, you need to mark them explicitly with ``.mark_forward_method()`` so that Fabric can do some rerouting behind the scenes for you to do the right thing:

 .. code-block:: python